Klingebeil/homepage/_posts/2025-10-12-irrelevant-futures.md

 Maybe the real task isn’t to paint better alternative pictures of the future — but to make clearer what kind of present those pictures are already creating.
 What matters are the shifts in capital, power, and attention that these statements set in motion—not their content.
 The real question is: are we brave enough not to take Silicon Valley at its word, but at its effects?

 This text first appeard in [my german newsletter](https://klingebeil.substack.com/p/was-wenn-die-zukunft-irrelevant-ist).
+All em-dashes were typed by hand.
 {:.small}